tochman/OxwallMessenger/README.md

 Oxwall Messenger
 ========================

+**[OxwallMessenger](http://tochman.github.io/OxwallMessenger/)** connects to a Oxwall powered site and provides the user with messaging functionality.

+**Oxwall** is a social networking software platform written in PHP/MySQL.
+Oxwall is used for a wide range of projects starting from family sites and custom social networks to collaboration tools and enterprise community solutions. **You can find more info about Oxwall at: [www.oxwall.org/](http://www.oxwall.org/).**

 Demo app to show how to connect to Oxwall DB using a set of webservices.
 Hopefully some day this will turn into a product that admins of Oxwall powered social sites can use.

 This is Open Source - this means you can do what ever you want with this code!